ThanhLong3125/CNPM/backend/docs/prompts.md

 What I want is to "upload" an image , Since I'm running locally, I simply want to copy that image to another directory in my computer.
 When I host it on the server, I'll change the directory to the server, but for now, implement the "upload" function for me in the Service and Controller

+# Redundant

+There's be images involved, usually people would use something like firebase or azure to host there image(post it and it would spit and the link).
+But my friend has his own server and he's telling me to at first try to get the "save image" feature working, that is, moving the uploaded image to a folder in my computer, so when the back end is hosted on his server the "folder in my computer" would be the server's storage.